Skip to navigationSkip to main contentSkip to footerScaleway DocsSparklesIconAsk our AI

 The Load Balancer is unable to successfully communicate with the Elastic Metal backend servers over the Private Network, resulting in failed health checks.

-- Check that you have entered the correct private IP address for your Elastic Metal server, and that it is attached to the same Private Network as the Load Balancer.
+• Check that you have entered the correct private IP address for your Elastic Metal server, and that it is attached to a Private Network within the same VPC as the Load Balancer.

 You may find that as requests are passed from the client, through the Load Balancer, to your backend servers, that the client's original IP address is replaced with the Load Balancer's IP address in your backend application's logs.
 This is problematic if you need the original IP address for localization, security or other purposes.